-We have noticed a strong interest in UEBT and the contents of the standard on the part of our suppliers.
-As a result of the audits, a number of suppliers have now decided to become members themselves.
+We have noticed a strong interest in UEBT and the contents of the The Union for Ethical BioTrade (UEBT) provides a globally recogstandard on the part of our suppliers.
+As a result of the audits, nised standard for ethical trade in natural resources.
+The a number of suppliers have now decided to become members nonprofit organisation is an offshoot of the UN Convention on Biological Diversity (CBD) and the UN Conference on Trade and themselves.
+Development (UNCTAD).